Grant High School (Los Angeles): History

-Upper Grade Academies/(Has yet to be determined)
+By 2019, Grant had become "a predominately Armenian school".

 Magnet Programs

 College Prep of Digital Arts Magnet at Grant High School is a magnet program within Grant High School that focuses on enhancing college level skills.
 The program's center of interest is on Advancement placement and Honor level proficiency.
-Due to our global society that is in a state rapid growth the program prepares the students for future workplaces that will be in high demand.
-In order to strengthen their skills they include web-based research, visual rhetoric, video production, broadcast journalism, and digital imaging into their curriculum.

 Since the year 1990 Humanities has been a small academy at Grant High School.
 The purpose of this academy was to build a sensed community and to challenge students academically.
 In August 2018, Humanitas was newly established as the "Humanities Magnet for Interdisciplinary Studies.
 The program would remain consistent of its original mission but with new enhancements.
 Students enrolled in this program will have access to Los Angeles Valley Community College, college courses, that are specifically open to the students in this program.
 The classes will count towards High School and College classes.
 In addition, Humanitas students have the ability to go on field trips and participate in school activities that are only accessible to them.